kevinde3ngineer/PyDeployCLI-v1.0/README.md

 Option B - One-Line Install:

 > Always safe to read `install.sh` before piping it to `bash`; that's true of any one-line installer, not just this one.
+Always `curl` again when PyDeploy updates!
 ```bash
 curl -fsSL https://raw.githubusercontent.com/kevinde3ngineer/PyDeployCLI-v1.0/main/install.sh | bash
 ```